Freshwater: what's at stake, what we're missing, what we're losing, what it's worth

 - Only 3% of all water on Earth is freshwater.

 - Most of this freshwater is locked away in the form of ice caps and glaciers located in the polar regions - though perhaps not for much longer the way climate change is taking hold.

 - It won't change the fact that only about 1% of all water found on this planet is easily accessible for human use.

 What's at stake

-- 1.1 billion people lack access to water and 2.6 billion lack adequate sanitation services; most of these people live in the poorest countries.
+- 780 million people lack access to clean water and 2.5 billion lack adequate sanitation services; most of these people live in the poorest countries.

 - An estimated 80% of people without access to an adequate drinking water source live in sub-Saharan Africa, Eastern Asia and Southern Asia.

 - About 1.5 million deaths each year are caused by diarrhea.

 - It has been estimated that every individual needs between 20 to 50 litres of water free from harmful contaminants each and every day.